Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Analysis

 \subsection{The Effect of Prompt Position}

-In this section, we conduct experiments under different prompt positions to investigate their effect on style amnesia.
+In this section, we conduct experiments under different prompt positions to investigate their effect on~\textit{style amnesia}.
 In instruction-guided language models, system messages are designed with higher priority than user messages to establish global behaviors and safety constraints~\cite{touvron2023llama2,wallace2024instruction}.
-A prior study also demonstrates that incorporating system-level instructions, such as defining personas within the system prompt, enhances multi-turn consistency and role-playing performance in LLMs~\cite{10.1145/3715275.3732038}.
+A prior study also demonstrates that system prompts have a more profound impact on text-only LLM behavior than user prompts.~\cite{10.1145/3715275.3732038}.

-Although system messages have been shown to be important for controlling LLMs, it remains unclear how the placement of speaking style instructions affects SLMs.
+Although system messages are important for controlling LLMs, it remains unclear how the placement of speaking style instructions affects SLMs.
 To investigate this, we conduct an experiment comparing the performance of SLMs when instructions are placed in system messages versus user messages.
 We select five speaking instructions that most SLMs can follow for this experiment.
-The IF rates in the first turn are illustrated in Figure~\ref{fig:prompt_position_ifrate}, and the full results are shown in Appendix~\ref{app:prompt_position}.
+The IF rate in the first turn is illustrated in Figure~\ref{fig:prompt_position_ifrate}, and the IF rate for each turn is shown in Appendix~\ref{app:prompt_position}.

 Surprisingly, we find that most SLMs cannot follow the instructions placed in system messages.
 When asking SLMs to speak sadly through system messages, GPT-4o, GPT-4o mini, and Step-Audio 2 mini show performance drops of approximately 30\%, 50\%, and 20\%, respectively.
 Furthermore, GPT-4o mini displays nearly an 80\% drop when asked to perform the Indian English accent.
 A similar issue occurs with instructions related to speaking rate.
 SLMs nearly ignore the speed instruction in system messages, as their performance is only comparable to the random baseline.